anands-repo/hello/README.md

 - Better logging to convey exactly what is going on (no GNU parallel, use of progress bars, much more concise and readable messages)
 - Better error and exception handling

+Note that these changes are only implemented and tested for variant calling, and not for training.
+Please refer to `devel_bugfix` branch for training code.

 # Information regarding HELLO's code and usage

 (NEW) PacBio haplotagged model is available in models directory.